 Passionate about firefighter cancer compensation, Leeha assisted the Firefighters Cancer Foundation of Australia (FCFA) at the Queensland Parliamentary Committee hearings in 2015, and successfully argued for the introduction of presumptive cancer legislation for all firefighters including firefighting volunteers.
 She has also assisted the FCFA in Victoria as they continue to lobby for presumptive legislation, and has provided various advice and assistance to victims of Fiskville.
 She represents firefighters with occupational cancer in all states and territories with claims for workers' compensation, with particular expertise in claims where no presumptive legislation applies.

-- President and Principal Lawyer (Volunteer) at Bayside Legal Community Service, Wynnum.
+- President at Bayside Community Legal Service, since 2019;

 - Member of the Queensland Law Society Accident Compensation / Tort Law Committee since 2012;